Content creators often have to deal with a plethora of problems, of which one of the most common ones is dealing with background noise.

 There’s no better way to start any microphone list than with the Blue Microphones, and this creation comes in the form of a Blue Yeti USB recording microphone.

-All that and more makes this Blue Yeti the best noise-canceling plug-and-play USB recording microphone at this price range.
+All that and more makes this Blue Yeti the best noise-canceling plug-and-play USB recording microphone.

 TC30 is a somewhat unusually shaped cardioid microphone with an attractive design.